Anna and the Owl

 the increments of life

-the massive head turning
+massive head turning

-the yellow eyes scanning the horizon
+yellow eyes scanning

-to take in whatever is left
+to take in whatever's left

-its feathers shaking fluttering
+feathers shaking

-its wings unfolding spreading
+wings unfolding

-to block out the last of the sun
+blocking the last of the sun

-thrusting its hungry body
+thrusting its hungry body up

-up into a jeweled night in search
+into a jeweled night

-of prey and sacrifice
+of prey and

 she has never been afraid

-to this sacred place
+to her sacred place

-she knows what she sees and
+anna knows what she sees

-she sees what she believes
+sees what she believes

 Previous